x10xchange/examples/README.md

 ## Community-contributed examples / SDKs

 > [!CAUTION]
-> These are not official SDKs and are maintained by the community.
+> These are not official and are maintained by the community.
 Use at your own risk.
-> Please review the code before using it in production.
+> Always review the code before running it!

 ### Go
 - https://github.com/skanger/extended-golang-sdk